Replus1995/IslandRenderer/README.md

 # IslandRenderer
 ## CSC8502 course work
+* Compiled binary can be downloaded at https://github.com/rejewl/IslandRenderer
 ## How to control
 * Press O to start/stop camera animation.
 * Press L to start/stop day/night loop.